Laban (band): Roulette and fading popularity

 Following the success of Caught by Surprise and the previous singles, Laban released a second and final international album titled Roulette in August 1987, composed of English versions of songs on the yet-to-be released Laban 5 and some from Laban 4.
 The songs on Roulette fell more into the genres of new wave and rock music rather than the Eurodisco and Synthpop genres of Caught by Surprise.

 Four singles were released, including "Prisoner of the Night," a cover of "Dein Ist Mein Ganzes Herz" by Heinz Rudolf Kunze, but Roulette and its singles failed to achieve the same level of international success as prior releases.
 The album managed to peak at #25 for two weeks in Sweden, but record sales of the album were lackluster elsewhere.
 "Prisoner of the Night" briefly managed to peak at #16 in the Danish charts, but Laban's popularity was fading by the latter part of 1987, and record sales in their native Denmark had stagnated.

-Laban's final studio album, as well as their last Danish album, was Laban 5, released in October 1987.
+Laban's final studio album, as well as their last Danish album, was Laban 5, released on October 26, 1987.
 Laban's last Danish single was written by Pedersen and titled "De vilde er de værste" (The Wild Ones Are the Worst).
 The B side was written by Jønsson and titled "Hvor ka' vi mødes" (Where Can We Meet).
 Neither song had an English version recorded.